EinS4ckZwiebeln/IcarusAdvancedAnticheat/docs/BANNING.md

 ### EasyAdmin

-This example utilizes the `TriggerEvent` function to call the `EasyAdmin:banPlayer` event, passing the player"s source and the reason for the ban.
+This example utilizes the `TriggerEvent` function to call the `EasyAdmin:banPlayer` event, passing the player's source and the reason for the ban.

 ```lua
 function Config.BanPlayer(source, reason)